GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/EquilibriumInitialCondition.rst

 * If **FieldSpecification** tags specifying initial pressure, component fractions, and/or temperature are included in an XML input file that also contains the **HydrostaticEquilibrium** tag, the **FieldSpecification** tags are ignored by GEOSX.
 In other words, only the pressure, component fractions, and temperature fields defined with the **HydrostaticEquilibrium** tag as a function of elevation are taken into account.

-* In the absence of source/sink terms and wells, the initial flow residual should be very small (smaller than :math:`10^-6`).
+* In the absence of source/sink terms and wells, the initial flow residual should be smaller than :math:`10^-6`.
 Similarly, in coupled simulations, the residual of the mechanical problem should be close to zero.

 Initialization using **FieldSpecification** tags
 ------------------------------------------------